gioblu/NPC-Forge/docs/create-npc.md

 ## NPC creation guide
-The NPC-Forge framework can scaffold a new NPC in seconds and it is then very easy to customize it for any need.
+This document described how to use the NPC-Forge framework to scaffold a new NPC in seconds.

 ### How to create NPCs
 1. Be sure you installed `npc-forge` in development mode (`./setup.sh --dev`)